 If you aren’t growing your own rugosa roses and need some help learning how to forage for them, be sure to check out our post with several experts’ tips on foraging successfully and ethically – click here.

 I had a great, great aunt Bertha (whom everyone called Bert) who could be found harvesting rose hips along the Bay area’s bountiful hillsides back in the day.
-I think of her a lot when I’m out there working my roses.
-I didn’t know her personally but I’ve loved hearing stories about her and her no nonsense ways.
-I come from hardy gardening stock.
+I think of her a lot when I’m out there working my roses, though I didn’t know her personally.
+But I’ve loved hearing stories about her and her no nonsense ways.
+It’s good to know I come from hardy gardening stock.

 All the same, where are my gloves?
 I need to beat the snow and get the rest of my rose hips!